danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.updateUsername.html" name="account.updateUsername">Changes username for the current user: account.updateUsername</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasplugininstance-class-string-eventhandler-class-bool" name="hasPluginInstance">Check if a certain event handler plugin is installed: hasPluginInstance</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasplugin-class-string-eventhandler-class-bool" name="hasPlugin">Check if a certain event handler plugin is installed: hasPlugin</a>

 * <a href="channels.checkUsername.html" name="channels.checkUsername">Check if a username is free and can be assigned to a channel/supergroup: channels.checkUsername</a>